animaaryan/foundation-landing/README.md

 This project aims to recreate a provided website using HTML and CSS.

-The goal is to apply everything we learned about images, flexbox, organizing,using div classes and making sure everything is properly contained.
+The goal is to apply everything we learned about images, flexbox, organizing, using div classes and making sure everything is properly contained.
+The main challenge is to study the paddings and margins while using the correct CSS elements to design the page